Cow-calf separation

 Cow-calf separation is the practice of separating calves from their mothers in the beef and dairy industries.
 It is sometimes called dam-calf separation.
-It is near universal within the beef and dairy industries globally and usually done within hours or days in the dairy industry.
+It is near universal within the beef and dairy industries globally.
+It is usually done within hours or days in the dairy industry, which opinion polling found a majority of the public opposed when they became informed.
 It is used in both conventional and organic production.
-It is very controversial.

 Background

+A dummy calf made of straw and calfskin, known as a "khal bacha," hung up on the wall of a dairy farm.
+When a young calf dies, it is not uncommon for dairy farmers in India to place the dead calf's stuffed body near the calf's mother, causing her to continue lactating.

 Dairy cows are repeatedly impregnated to keep them producing milk.
 This is because after pregnancy, milk production rates fall and lead to a dry period.
 This process is called the lactation cycle and usually lasts 305 days.
+It is recommended to wait 45-60 days after a cow has calved before impregnating her again, allowing her body to recover.
 Dairy cows typically give birth to around 2-3 calves in their life prior to slaughter at around 4-5 years old.
+Cows that produce the most milk have the highest rate of infertility.
 Although beef cattle are typically slaughtered around 12-24 months old, beef cows kept for breeding typically give birth to 8-12 calves and are slaughtered when they become infertile, which is at about 10 years old.
+In countries where it is illegal to slaughter cattle, such as India and Nepal, dairy cows that are no longer lactating are usually exported illegally or abandoned on the streets.
 Calves in the beef industry are typically separated from their mothers at around 6-8 months old, whereas calves in the dairy industry are typically separated from their mothers within the first few days.
+Beef cows produce a gallon of milk per day, whereas dairy cows produce six to eight gallons of milk per day.
+Beef cows are allowed to stay with their herds and typically leave of their own accord within 24 hours before calving, whereas dairy cows are separated from their herd about two months before calving.